Home

 Autostop

 Use autostop to stop a workspace after a number of hours.
 Autostop won't stop a workspace if you're still using it.
 It will wait for the user to become inactive before checking connections again (1 hour by default).
-Template admins can modify the inactivity timeout duration with the inactivity bump template setting.
-Coder checks for active connections in the IDE, SSH, Port Forwarding, and coder_app.
+Template admins can modify this duration with the activity bump template setting.

 Autostop UI

-Workspaces will automatically shut down after a period of inactivity.
-This can be configured at the template level, but is visible in the autostop description for your workspace.
+Workspaces automatically shut down after a period of inactivity.
+The activity bump duration can be configured at the template level and is visible in the autostop description for your workspace.

 Autostop requirement